walter-a-jablonowski/marsbase-one/ai.md

 - Login
 - Register
 - Requirements
-  - requirements start page: Main list of base requirement (use cards)
+  - requirements start page: list requirements (use cards)
-    - main requirement list initially is sorted by a sort order defined in config (add one)
+    - list on each tab initially sorted by user score descending, then by name
     - each entry (choose a nice layout):
       - Up down arrow for user score, each user has one vote (users may change their choice)
       - show the most important data fields for the requirement